-- 1. A signed DSP code (i.e., a DSP code that has a DES-MAC embedded) should be loaded to the module - 2.
-A DES-MAC key and a KEK should be loaded to the module - 3.
+- 1. DSP code with an embedded CMAC should be loaded to the module - 2.
+A CMAC key and a KEK should be loaded to the module - 3.
 All the keys and the PIN should be loaded to the module in encrypted form